BubalanShanmugam/ATM/README.md

     - Allows users to view their current account balance.

 3. *Deposit Money:*
-    - Enables users to deposit funds into their account.
+    - Enables users to deposit amount into their account.

 4. *Withdraw Money:*
-    - Allows users to withdraw funds from their account, with checks for sufficient balance.
+    - Allows users to withdraw amount from their account, with checks for sufficient balance.

-5. *Transfer Money:*
-    - Facilitates transferring funds between two accounts within the system.

-6. *Transaction History:*
+5. *Transaction History:*
     - Maintains a record of all transactions performed by the user.

-7. *Data Persistence:*
+6. *Data Persistence:*
     - User account data and transaction history are stored persistently, ensuring data is retained across sessions.

-8. *Error Handling:*
+7. *Error Handling:*
     - Implements robust error handling to manage invalid inputs, insufficient funds, and other potential issues.

-9. *User-Friendly Interface:*
+8. *User-Friendly Interface:*
     - Provides a clear and easy-to-navigate command-line interface.

 ---